 Development margin

-Development margin is the project's profit divided by net realisation.
-It tells you how much of every revenue dollar you keep after building and selling the project.
+Project profit divided by net realisation.
+Tells you how much of every revenue dollar you keep after building and selling the project.

 Formula